sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Developed mechanisms to update the agent's policy based on learned Q-values and environmental feedback.

 For comprehensive instructions and setup guidelines, please refer to the [Assignment 5 README](assignment-5/README.md).

+GPT used for the creation of this file